Anchorage Fur Rendezvous

 The Fur Rendezvous was a fun time for everyone.
 And we could also stay home (and stay warm) as we watched all the excitement of the sled dog races on KENI-TV channel 2.”

-The Rondy dog sled race featured mushers from all over Alaska and the world.
+The Rondy dog sled race featured mushers from all over Alaska and around the world.

-One local favorite was dog sled musher, George Attla.
-In fact, he was so popular that his life story was made into a movie.
+One local favorite was dog sled musher George Attla.
+In fact, he was so popular that his life story became a movie.

 Take a look at this clip from the movie, featuring Buffy Sainte Marie singing the title song of the George Attla movie, “Spirit of the Wind”.